understanding-the-connected-home/book/present.md

 ## The smartphone is an entry point to augmentation

+The foundation of this kind of augmentation is already in the hands of billions of people thanks to their first IoT device: a smartphone.

+According to GSMA, 2.4 billion people are online via a mobile phone.[^3] These phones have the ability to sense the environment around them: location, acceleration, sound, etc. And they can connect to the internet, and therefore tap into large, computational networks.
+In this way, we're getting a glimpse of what widespread augmentation could be.

+The smartphone is an entry point to augmentation.
+Increasingly, we're seeing appliances and peripherals that connect to your phone.
+Think wearables like fitness trackers or more advanced tools like virtual reality equipment.
+When augmentation in the home becomes more widespread, it will likely be built primarily in compatibility with smartphones.

 ### There aren't many connected homes

 Over the last few months, we've made a point of asking a lot of people which connected objects they have in their houses (not counting smartphones, tablets, laptops).
 It wasn't many.